 There’s no way around it – your retirement will take a big hit in the aftermath of a gray divorce.
 That’s because the financial planning prior to the divorce was meant to cover the living expenses of a single household.
 Post-divorce, it will have to cover two.
 Any retirement accounts – think 401(k)s, IRAs, HSAs, and the like – will also be divided, so keep that in mind, as well.
 Pensions will most likely be cut, too, as determined by pertinent state laws.

 For example, the division of 401(k) assets is determined by the laws in the state where the divorce is finalized.
 Some states follow “community property” standards, which generally results in your 401(k) being split 50-50.
 Most states, however, follow “equitable distribution” rules, which leave the division up to the court.

 While alimony for younger marriages that end is typically short-term, alimony for a long-term marriage will likely be for the duration of the recipient’s life.
-This can either help you (if you’re at the receiving end) or it can hurt you (if you’re the one paying it).
+This can either help you if you’re on the receiving end or hurt you if you’re the one paying it.